 The pulse-shaping filters are root-raised cosine with roll-off = 0.22 in the frequency domain.

 In E-UTRA, the uplink radio access scheme is based on Single Carrier FDMA, more specifically, DFTS-OFDM.
 It also supports multi-cluster assignment of DFTS-OFDM.
 The sub-carrier spacing is 15 kHz.
 The antenna configuration for uplink supports both SU-MIMO and MU-MIMO.
-The modulation scheme for the uplink is up to 16-QAM and optionally 64-QAM.
+The modulation scheme for the uplink is up to 16-QAM and optionally 64-QAM and 256-QAM.

+For NB-IoT uplink transmission, both single-tone transmission and multi-tone transmission are defined.
+For single-tone transmission, there are two numerologies defined: 3.75 kHz and 15 kHz subcarrier spacing, based on single-carrier FDMA.

 figure 13